 The command below will start the Zeitgeist daemon.

-Use the next commands to quit Zeitgeist.
+Use the next command to quit the daemon.

 $ zeitgeist-daemon --quit